kostandinang/quartz/content/products/quinvio.md

 The market was bigger than we thought.
 Generative video was growing at 18.5% annually.
 Online presentations at 9.5%.
 We positioned for startups and nailed specific use cases instead of trying to be everything.

 Product-market fit shows up in the numbers.
 When 70% of your traffic is organic and revenue grows 50% month-over-month without ads, you've hit something.

+Entering a hyper-competitive and capital intensive space as bootstrapped, may not be the best of ideas.

 ### The challenges